Minimal Data, Maximum Clarity: A Heuristic for Explaining Optimization: Background

-Even evaluating candidate solutions in Pareto-based SBSE is itself a non-trivial challenge, as metrics, computational cost, and domain constraints all influence the assessment process \cite{ref41}.
 Moreover, recent work has shown that the search spaces of SE problems often contain redundant or weakly relevant dimensions \cite{ref20}, meaning that exhaustive search wastes effort on uninformative configurations.
 This motivates the need for approaches that can intelligently allocate budget toward the most promising regions of the search space.

 While multi-objective optimization techniques have achieved notable successes in SE, their practical deployment is limited by evaluation cost, noisy objectives, and the difficulty of interpreting why certain solutions are preferred.
 This creates an opportunity for lightweight, explanation-oriented optimization methods(such as EZR) that can produce competitive results using fewer evaluations while also providing interpretable decision rationales.